lotusnprod/lotus-manuscript/manuscript.md

 Alternative approaches linking structural annotation to biological organisms have also shown substantial improvements [@doi:10.1101/2021.03.18.435634].
 In this context, the LOTUS initiative offers new opportunities for linking chemical objects to both their biological occurrences and spectral information and should significantly facilitate such applications.

-### Integrating Chemodiversity, Biodiversity, and Human Health {.page_break_before}
+### Integrating Chemodiversity, Biodiversity, and Human Health

-As shown in [SI-5](#si-5-complement-to-figure-7), observing the chemical and biological diversity at various granularities offers new insights.
+As shown in Figure @fig:magicTree-additional, observing the chemical and biological diversity at various granularities offers new insights.
 Regarding the chemical objects involved, it will be important to document the taxonomies of chemical annotations for the Wikidata entries.
 However, this is a rather complex task, for which stability and coverage issues will have to be addressed first.
 Existing chemical taxonomies such as ChEBI, ClassyFire, or NPClassifier are evolving steadily, and it will be important to constantly update the tools used to make further annotations.
 [Promising efforts](https://www.wikidata.org/wiki/User:SCIdude/Modeling#Chemical_ontology) have been undertaken to automate the inclusion of Wikidata structures into a chemical ontology.
 Such approach exploits the [SMILES](https://www.wikidata.org/wiki/Q466769) and [SMARTS](https://www.wikidata.org/wiki/Q7544680) associated properties to infer a chemical classification for the structure.
 See for example the entry related to [emericellolide B](https://www.wikidata.org/wiki/Q77573987).